aimhubio/aim/docs/source/quick_start/integrations.md

 ### Integration with LightGBM

-Aim has integration with [LightGBM](https://lightgbm.readthedocs.io/en/latest/index.html) to help you track your training data.
+Aim comes with a builtin callback designed to automatically track [LightGBM](https://lightgbm.readthedocs.io/en/latest/index.html) trainings.
+It takes two steps to integrate Aim into your training script.

-Step 1: Explicitly import the `AimCallback` for tracking training data.
+Step 1: Explicitly import the `AimCallback` for tracking training metadata.

 ```python
 from aim.lightgbm import AimCallback
 ```

-Step 2: Add callback into `callbacks` list upon initiating your training
+Step 2: Pass the callback to `callbacks` list upon initiating your training.

 ```python
 gbm = lgb.train(params,